National Institute of Technology, Hamirpur: Computer Centre

 Computer Centre is a central facility, which caters to the needs of academic departments.
 The aim of the centre is to provide professional services, promote and assist the use of new computing technology among the students, staff and administration.
-The website of NITH, is also maintained by the computer center.
+The website of NITH is also maintained by the computer center.

 Central Library

 The institute library was set up in 1986 in one room of Government Polytechnic Hamirpur and was shifted to the institute campus in 1988 in Visvesvarya Block.
 At present it is in a separate building with the floor area of 3200 square meters.
 The library has more than 100,000 books and numerous scientific journals in both print and electronic format.
 The reading halls of the library can accommodate around 600 people at a time.

-Building is facilitated with water coolers, heaters Wi-Fi etc. The library uses OPAC to issue books.
+The building is facilitated with water coolers, heaters, Wi-Fi and other amenities.
+The library uses OPAC to issue books.

 Sports

 NIT Hamirpur provides sports facilities for indoor and outdoor games.
 Teams are sent out to compete in university-level sports competition.
-Sports facilities include Karate, cricket, football, lawn tennis, basketball, volleyball, table tennis, badminton ,Kabaddi and athletics.
-Annual sports events such as Lalkar is also celebrated with several events such as relay, shot put, 100m race etc. Inter branch and inter year sports matches such as football and cricket are also held round the year.
+Sports facilities include karate, cricket, football, lawn tennis, basketball, volleyball, table tennis, badminton, kabaddi and athletics.
+Annual sports events such as Lalkar is also celebrated with several events such as relay, shot put and 100m race.
+Inter branch and inter year sports matches such as football and cricket are also held round the year.